Galaxy Note 9 starts at $1,000 with new Bluetooth S Pen, AI camera, giant battery, 128GB storage

 Now, the first thing I think of is the Galaxy Note 9's sky-high price.

 Don't worry, I have lots to say about all the Note 9's new features, but first I've got to point out that the Note 9 is fulfilling its share of the prophecy that phones are getting more expensive, especially at the high end.
 Rising prices have partly to do with costlier parts and research expenses, but analysts believe there's also perception at play.
-Phone manufacturers, they posit, may be padding prices to fall in line with the $1,000 iPhone X ($1,000 at Cricket Wireless).
+Phone manufacturers, they posit, may be padding prices to fall in line with the iPhone X (£1,149 at Apple).

 Read: Sorry, your iPhone or Android phone is getting more expensive